TypeScript SDK API guidance

 Remote initialization

-Remote initialization means that promises are stored remotely, and that the worker receives messages from a remote source.
-This is how Resonate enables Async RPC for building distributed applications that are reliable and scalable.
+Remote initialization means that promises are stored remotely, and that the Resonate Client receives messages from a remote source.
+This is how Resonate enables Durable Async RPC for building distributed applications that are reliable and scalable.

-The quickest way to get started with Remote initialization is for the worker to use Resonate's default Poller message transport to receive messages directly from a Resonate Server.
+The quickest way to get started with Remote initialization is to connect to a locally running instance of a Resonate Server.

 import { Resonate } from "@resonatehq/sdk";